bawmedical/restorativejustculture.org/_pages/patient-safety.md

 ## Case Study - Our Just and Learning Culture: application to Patient safety and innovation

 Implementing restorative principles and practices is the centre of much effort and debate in the NHS.
 How to achieve this significant and transformative change while meeting critical indicators is something we are all learning.
 Mersey Care NHS Foundation Trust has been working on this with their teams from mental health services, organisational effectiveness and patient safety to see how this can be done.
-(VIEW OR DOWNLOAD HERE) **SEE MC PATIENTS SAFTEY CASE STUDY IN THE FILE. <--- can't find this in the file as yet**

 <object data="../assets/documents/Patient Safety Case Study MC NHS FT.pdf" width="100%" height="100%" type='application/pdf'></object>